I’m a grown up third culture kid, and would you believe it, my two teenage kids are also third culture kids.

-Anyway, as I was saying, I am a technologist, digital marketer, success & leadership development coach, author, entrepreneur …
+Anyway, as I was saying, I am a technologist, digital strategist, implementation coach, author, entrepreneur …

 No, not ADD.
-Just multi-passionate and ridiculously enthusiastic.
+Just multi-passionate, excited and enthusiastic about possibilities.

 Over the years, I grew up and was educated over four different continents, received a distance degree from the fifth, and while it is unlikely that I will ever go to Antarctica, I figure I’m culturally diverse enough to indulge in identity crises once in a while.

 Growing up, I enjoyed learning new languages, meeting new people, studying World War II from several different angles depending on the country I was in – it taught me how the same facts can be viewed from such diverging perspectives.